 Fibonacci Speed Fan is a chart drawing tool that, when drawn from a trend-low to a trend-high (or vice versa), plots lines of potential support and resistance on the chart using Fibonacci ratios.
 See Fibonacci numbers.

 An order "fill" occurs when an open order matches with one or more orders.
 A complete fill indicates the first order's buy or sell quantity has been completely matched by other order(s), closing the order in the question.
 A partial fill can occur as well, where only a fraction of the order was matched.
-If that occurs, the order remains partially open.
+If that occurs, the order may remain partially open.

 Shorthand for Foreign Exchange.
 The Foreign Exchange is an ecosystem of world-wide marketplaces where the exchange of fiat currencies takes place.
 Cryptocurrency exchanges borrow many elements from traditional Forex markets (such as the use of currency pairs).